-The Brighton College values which underpin all we do - curiosity, kindness and confidence encourage our pupils to take risks, try something new, develop skills which I believe is provided through our Co-Curricular Programme.
+Our co-curricular programme fosters in our pupils the Brighton College values which underpin all we do - curiosity, kindness and confidence, encouraging our pupils to take risks, try something new and develop skills.

 We focus our efforts and resources on achieving this by offering, amongst other things, a vibrant and balanced Co-Curricular programme of breadth and depth.
 Involvement in sport, music, art, drama and many other activities underpins a culture of creativity, innovation and excellence.
 The Co-Curricular programme also provides opportunities for service to others and the development of self-reliance and discipline.